Krrish9381/Job-Portal-Website-/README.md

 # 💼 Job Portal Website (Frontend Only)

-This is a **frontend-only Job Portal Website** built using HTML and CSS.
-The project focuses on creating a responsive and user-friendly interface for job seekers and recruiters.
+This is a **frontend-only Job Portal Website** built using HTML, CSS, and basic JavaScript.
+The project focuses on creating a responsive and interactive user interface for job seekers and recruiters.

 ## 🚀 Features